 My father Peter died in 2000.
 Gifty (from Ghana) and I married in 2001 in Nairobi.

 From October 2001 until 2003, I did a short stint as IT and Innovation Architect back in Shell Centre.
 Meanwhile Gifty and our daughter Edith were in Kenya.

 In June 2011 I became the Ethics and Compliance Officer (BCO) for the Downstream (DS) business of Shell, initially in London, a role I held for six years.

-This job, part of the legal organisation, involved helping, advising and supporting the global DS business to understand and comply with the rules of the Shell Code of Conduct and accompanying manuals (bribery and corruption, fraud, money laundering, antitrust, trade controls, privacy etc), and to manage the consequences when people or organisations failed to do so.
+This job, part of the legal organisation, involved helping, advising and supporting the global DS business to understand and comply with the Shell Code of Conduct and accompanying manuals (bribery and corruption, fraud, money laundering, antitrust, trade controls, privacy), and to manage the consequences when people or organisations failed to do so.

 From January 2003 to 2005 I became Chief Technology Officer for the Shell Trading business.
 Areas of responsibility included architecture, security, Sarbanes Oxley, procurement and project management.

 In July 2005, we moved to Den Haag in NL, where I became the Deputy Director for Information Security.
-My initial focus was on creating sustainable and enforceable controls and ensuring everyone met a minimum baseline.
-Then in 2007 I became security lead on a large outsourcing project, "privatising" Shell's global IT infrastructure in three service bundles.
+My initial focus was on creating enforceable controls and ensuring everyone met a minimum baseline.
+Then in 2007 I became security lead on a large outsourcing project, "privatizing" Shell's global IT infrastructure in three bundles.

 My role covered more than 60 countries and 45,000 staff, and required extensive outreach as well as working with top leaders in DS.
 In the process I dealt with the consequences of at least 500 substantiated code of conduct investigations.

-During this period, for family reasons we moved from the UK to Ireland, where we based ourselves near my mother and sister on the West Coast, and I commuted via Shannon.
+During this period, for family reasons we moved from the UK to Ireland and I commuted via Shannon.
 My mother passed away in January 2015.